Pdf to html stream

 Hi Valerio,

 Thanks for your feedback.
-You can embed all resources into a single stream using following code sample.
-It tunes conversion in such way that all output forced to be embedded into result HTML without external files, and then result HTML is written into some stream with code of custom strategy of saving of HTML.
-Hopefully it will serve the purpose.
+You can embed all resources into a single stream using the following code sample.
+It tunes conversion in such a way that all output is forced to be embedded into the result HTML without external files, and then the result HTML is written into some stream with the code of a custom strategy for saving HTML.
+Hopefully, it will serve the purpose.

 {